sccatalina/git-intro/README.md

 # git-intro
-Demo repository with GitHub Desktop.
-Adding a second line to commit to dev branch.
+Demo repository with GitHub Desktop, with a branch Adding a second line to commit to dev branch.